AlanQuille/pands-problems/README.md

 **Exercise file:** 3-secondstring.py

 The script is designed to take a sentence the user inputs, turn it backwards and take only every second letter starting from the last character and ending with the first one.
-So for instance "Backwards" becomes "srwc"
+So, for instance, "Backwards" becomes "srwc"

 This script sets the variable **input_string** using the user's input.
 The input is first converted to a string using the **str** function.